 October 10-14, 2014.

 How can I sign up?

 Participants register by filling out our online payment form.
 Registration opens in June 2014.

 What if I have more questions?

-E-mail Micah Weedman, call extension 6419 or stop by University Ministries in Gabhart Student Center!
+E-mail Micah Weedman, call extension 6419, or stop by University Ministries (right next to Security) in the Gabhart Student Center!